The National Board is the world leader in pressure equipment training.

 What makes these courses unique is the proximity and daily access to National Board technical staff, many of whom have their offices right on the beautiful Columbus, Ohio training campus.
 Unlike many schools relying on textbook instruction, National Board students take an active, hands-on approach to learning.
 Class sizes are limited, thus resulting in more interaction and individualized attention for each pupil.
 Only the very latest equipment and instructional aides are employed.

 Students ranging from entry-level professionals to company presidents attend structured classes significantly more comprehensive than courses offered elsewhere.
 They are also expected to complete homework assignments and, for many courses, pass a written exam.
-Field trips are part of the curriculum as well as demonstrations to promote hands-on experience, as appropriate.

 Those who have taken technical classes in the past know quality of instructional materials is critical to a student’s full understanding of course subjects.
 National Board instructional publications are unique in that each is customized to a specific course and continually updated to reflect latest technology and techniques.
 All are included as part of the course fee.